Welcome to Ogawayama in English.

 The campsite is located at 1,600m altitude.
-It's bloody cold (at night) from November to May, though if you get lucky you can find yourself climbing in T-shirt and shorts.
+It's bloody cold (at night) from November to May, though if you get lucky you can find yourself climbing in T-shirt and shorts in the daytime.
 (Incidentally, 25cm of snow fell on the night of May 2nd, 2001 - a rarity, but it can happen.
 Take a look.)
 June is well warm enough, but late June/early July is often rained out.
 For most people, the season is from late July to September.

-Be warned: The place heaves during the August national holiday (usually 13th-15th) and any three-day weekend (these are becoming quite common since Happy Monday Syndrome hit Japan).
+Be warned: The place heaves during the bulk of Golden Week, the August national holiday (usually 13th-15th) and any three-day weekend (these are becoming quite common since Happy Monday Syndrome hit Japan).

 You might want to check the weather before you go.
 Try these:

 There are lots of ways to get there.
 This is the one I know:

 - You are heading north on Route 141; you go up and up through Kiyosato and hit Nobeyama; turn right at the first junction after a fork at a traffic signal - Kawakamimura is prominently signposted.

 - Follow this road for 3 or 4 km till you start going downhill and hit another prominent sign for Kawakamimura; turn right and follow this road up and down till it ends at a T-junction (at a big supermarket called Nana's - last chance for a decent stock-up - opens at 9am).